AndreasChristou/Digital-Media-Design-Notes/Workshop 4 - Locations.md

-Adding a MapView and Annotations to your project:
+**Adding a MapView and Annotations to your project:**
-Import MapKit
+-Import MapKit
-Display mapView
+-Display mapView
-Add an annotation
+-Add an annotation

-How do you display a users location on the map
+**How do you display a users location on the map**

-How do you create a new Custom Annotation file?
+**How do you create a new Custom Annotation file?**
+File - New - File - Swift File

-What 2 types is a Custom Annotation?
+**What 2 types is a Custom Annotation?**

-What does CL stand for in CLLocationCoordinate2D?
+**What does CL stand for in CLLocationCoordinate2D?**
+Core Location

-How do you add the annotation to the MapView?
+**How do you add the annotation to the MapView?**
+'''swift file

+let annotation = CustomAnnotation(address: getAddress)
+        mapView.addAnnotation(annotation)
+'''
+? means optional
+! means its set